Göztepe (İzmir Metro)

-Göztepe is an underground station on the Fahrettin Altay—Evka 3 Line of the İzmir Metro in Göztepe, Konak.
+Göztepe is an underground station on the M1 Line of the İzmir Metro in Göztepe, Konak.
 Located under İnönü Avenue, it consists of two side platforms servicing two tracks.
 Connection to ESHOT bus service is available at street level.

 Göztepe was opened on 25 March 2014 as part of a single station westward extension of the line from Hatay and was the western terminus of the line from 25 March 2014 to 27 July 2014.
 The extension to Fahrettin Altay opened on 27 July 2014.

 Connections

 ESHOT operates city bus service on İnönü Avenue.